felixnyamweya/wpsso-schema-json-ld/readme.txt

 		* Movie Runtime
 	* Renamed the "Course Provider" option in the Document SSO metabox to "Service Provider" for the Schema Creative Work type.
 	* Renamed the "Default Course Provider" option under the SSO &gt; Schema Markup &gt; Custom Meta Defaults tab to "Default Service Provider".
+	* Renamed and re-ordered some Schema option labels in the Document SSO metabox.
 * *Bugfixes*
 	* None.
 * *Developer Notes*